 Snapping the perfect engagement ring selfie has its own challenges.
 We called on Austin-based wedding photographer and videographer Jonathan Perkins to offer his best tips for taking the perfect engagement ring selfie.

 Meet the Expert

 Jonathan Perkins is the owner and operator of Film & Frame, a wedding photography and videography company based in Austin, Texas.
-He has a passion for people and those things that make them unique and enjoys documenting a love story as it unfolds both through filmmaking and photography.
+He enjoys documenting a love story as it unfolds both through filmmaking and photography.

 How to Take an Engagement Ring Selfie

 “A great way to think about any engagement announcement is to think about using visuals to create context, setting, and mood,” Perkins says.
 “When snapping photos for a post, think in sequences of three to five images: wide, medium, and close-up.”
 He recommends creating a story with the photos to capture the full picture of the moment it happened.
 Taking a picture of the sunset or landscape (wide), the two of you together (medium), an engagement ring selfie (close-up), and supporting images like your picnic lunch, hiking boots, or you two walking together (B-roll) will help craft this story for both your loved ones and you to look back on later.

 It’s best to take an engagement ring selfie outdoors in natural light.
 If you’re taking the pic right after the proposal, try to capture the setting in the background.
 If your other half proposed to you on the beach, include the waves or sand behind you.
 You may even ask your partner to be in the background smiling at the camera or jumping for joy with their feet off the ground.
 Try a bunch of different backgrounds so you have plenty of options to choose from when you post it.

 Pay Attention to the Focus